 TO SHIFT TRANSFER CASE SHIFT PROCEDURE FOR AUTO-LOCK FREE RUNNING HUBS From 2H to 4H Move the transfer case shift lever to 4H at speeds below 25 MPH (40 km/h).
 It is not necessary to depress the clutch pedal.
-Perform this operation when driving straight, not while cornering.
-From 4H to 2H Move the transfer case shift lever to 2H.
+Perform this operation when driv ing straight, not while cornering.
+1. Move the transfer case shift lever to 2H.
 This can be done at any speed, and it is not necessary to depress the clutch pedal.
 Perform this operation when driving straight, not while cornering.
-Disengage the AUTO-LOCK hubs following the procedure outlined below.
-NOTE: The 4WD indicator light may not turn off immediately under certain driving conditions, such as when the vehicle is driven uphill.
-This is normal and it will shut off as the vehicle is driven further.
-AUTO-LOCK HUB DISENGAGEMENT (FREE MODE) The AUTO-LOCK hubs will not disengage until the vehicle is completely stopped and is then moved in a straight line, approximately 7-10 ft (2-3 m), in the opposite direction of travel.
-For example: If you were driving the vehicle in reverse, stop and move the vehicle 7-10 ft (2-3 m) backward.
+2. Disengage the AUTO-LOCK hubs following the procedure outlined below.
+NOTE: The 4WD indicator light may not turn off immediately under certain driving conditions, such as when the vehicle is driven is normal and it will shut off as the vehicle is driven further.
+From 4H to 2H The AUTO-LOCK hubs will not disengage until the vehicle is completely stopped and is then moved in a straight line, approximately 7-10 ft (2-3 m), in the opposite direction of travel.
+For example: If you were driving the vehicle forward, stop and move the vehicle 7-10 ft (2-3 m) backward.
 If you were driving the vehicle in reverse, stop and move the vehicle 7-10 ft (2-3 m) forward.
 It is not necessary to immediately return the AUTO-LOCK hubs to FREE MODE when shifting from 4H to 2H.
 The vehicle may be operated under normal 2H conditions with the AUTO-LOCK hubs engaged.
-However, disengaging the AUTO-LOCK hubs will allow for better fuel economy, quieter ride and less component wear.
+However, disengaging the AUTO-LOCK hubs will allow for better fuel economy, quieter ride and less com- ponent wear.
 Leaving the hubs locked while driving in 2H may be desirable so that you can easily shift to 4H at speeds greater than 25 MPH (40 km/h).
-From 4H to 4L or 4L to 4H Stop the vehicle.
-Keep the engine running.
+I. Stop the vehicle.
+From 4H to 4L or 4L Keep the engine running. to 4H 2.
 Depress the clutch pedal, or place the transmission selector lever in the N (Neutral) position.
-Depress the transfer case shift lever and move it to the 4L or 4H position.
+3. Depress the transfer case shift lever and move it to the 4L or 4H position.
 Change gears quickly and smoothly.
-From 2H to 4L Stop the vehicle.
-Keep the engine running.
-Depress the clutch pedal, or place the transmission selector lever in the N (Neutral) position.
-Depress the transfer case shift lever and move it to the 4L position.
+1. Stop the vehicle.
+From 2H to 4L Keep the engine running.
+2. Depress the clutch pedal, or place the transmission selector lever in the N (Neutral) position.
+3. Depress the transfer case shift lever and move it to the 4L position.
 Change gears quickly and smoothly.
-From 4L to 2H Stop the vehicle.
+1. Stop the vehicle.
 Keep the engine running.
+From 4L to 2H 2.
 Depress the clutch pedal, or place the transmission selector lever in the N (Neutral) position.
-Depress the transfer case shift lever and move it to the 2H position.
+3. Depress the transfer case shift lever and move it to the 2H position.
 Change gears quickly and smoothly.
-Disengage the AUTO-LOCK hubs following the procedure outlined above.
+4. Disengage the AUTO-LOCK hubs following the procedure outlined above.